Skip to main content

 written by: Christoph Bamberg

 Many people follow the motto “breakfast is the most important meal of the day”.
-On the other hand, intermittent fasting, which often involves deliberately skipping breakfast, is becoming increasingly popular... more
+On the other hand, intermittent fasting, which often involves deliberately skipping breakfast, is becoming increasingly popular.
+How does this fit together?
+What, how much and when you should eat is a much-discussed topic with countless opinions.
+For example, who hasn't heard the saying: "... more

 • Load more blog posts